Skip to content

 Frozen valuesUsing frozen parameters

-For the current sources with and , what beat frequency and average carrier frequency follow from that pair?
+For this beat setup with and , what beat frequency and average carrier frequency follow from that pair?

 Source A frequency